lapinek/platform-scripting/README.AM.md

 [Back to Contents](#contents)

 You select an OAuth2 Access Token Modification script for all clients in a realm in the AM console under Realms > _Realm Name_ > Services > OAuth2 Provider > Core > OAuth2 Access Token Modification Script.
-What may not be completely obvious is that _currently_ all the scripts are shared between the realms as well.
+What may not be completely obvious is that _currently_, all the scripts are shared between the realms as well.

 > You can verify this by navigating to a script definition and observe changes made in one realm appearing in another.
 Also, the script ID is going to be the same.
 For example:
 >